-630 feet below the earth in China, an ancient forest blooms at the bottom of a sinkhole
+630 feet below the Earth in China, an ancient forest blooms at the bottom of a sinkhole

-In May, a team of spelunkers rappelled into the dark heart of a 192-meter deep sinkhole in China’s Guangxi region.
-Near the southern border, Guangxi is home to an otherworldly landscape of mountainous rock riveted by cave tunnels, cutting through pools of jade green water and a lush thick of trees.
+In May, a team of spelunkers rappelled into the dark heart of a 630-foot-deep sinkhole in China’s Guangxi region.
+Near the southern border, Guangxi is home to a landscape of serrated, mountainous rock riveted by cave tunnels, winding through pools of jade-green water and a lush thick of trees.

-It is among China’s most beautiful terrain, marred by 30 giant, sunken swaths of earth—tiankeng, or “heavenly pits,” in Mandarin.
+It is among China’s most beautiful terrain, and it’s marred by 30 giant, sunken swaths of earth—tiankeng, or “heavenly pits,” in Mandarin.

 A waterfall of 188 meters high and 30 meters wide in Guangxi, China. pic.twitter.com/rIcnMDR69i